Mast Maja Maadi

-Mast Maja Maadi is a 2008 Kannada comedy-romance film directed by R. Ananth Raju featuring Sudeep, Vijay Raghavendra, Diganth, Naga Kiran, Komal and Jennifer Kotwal in the lead roles.
+Mast Maja Maadi is a 2008 Indian Kannada comedy-romance film directed by R. Ananth Raju featuring Sudeep, Vijay Raghavendra, Diganth, Naga Kiran, Komal and Jennifer Kotwal in the lead roles.
 The film features background score and soundtrack composed by P. B. Balaji and lyrics by K. Ram Narayan.
-It is a remake of the 2007 Hindi comedy film Dhamaal, with the opening sequences copied from the 2006 comedy Golmaal: Fun Unlimited.
-This film stars the highest number of guest roles in recent times.
-Sudeep's role is also supposed to be a guest appearance in the film.
-Upendra turns item boy for this film; he dances with 12 heroines for an end credits song in the style of Shah Rukh Khan's Om Shanti Om.
+It is a remake of the 2007 Hindi film Dhamaal by Indra Kumar.